Model Theory of Generic Vector Space Endomorphisms: Characterization of Existentially Closed Models

+We do not know whether \Hfour{} is actually necessary for the existence of a model companion.

-\begin{example} \Hfour{} holds in the following settings: \begin{enumerate}[(1)] \item In $\TKvs$ with the vector space $(\VV, +, 0, (q \cdot)_{q \in K})$ being the entire structure.
-This follows easily with quantifier elimination. \item In any o-minimal theory $T$ that extends the theory of ordered abelian groups with $(\VV, +, 0, (q \cdot)_{q \in \QQ})$ being a subset of the line (but not necessary a subgroup) that has no infinite definable family of germs of $(\VV, +, 0, (q \cdot)_{q \in K})$-endomorphisms at $0_\VV$ (see Lemma 2.9 in \cite{BLOCKGORMAN2023103316}). \item In any o-minimal expansion of $\RCF{}$ with $(\VV, +, 0, (q \cdot)_{q \in \QQ}) = (R_{>0}, \cdot, 1, (x \mapsto x^q)_{q\in \QQ})$ if and only if no partial exponential function is definable.
-This is a special case of (2) (see the proof of Theorem A in \cite{BLOCKGORMAN2023103316}). \item Let $\FF_q$ be a finite field with $q = p^r$.
-If $T$ expands the theory of an $\FF_q$-vector space and eliminates $\exists^\infty$, then $T$ satisfies \Hfour{} (see the proof of Theorem 5.2 in \cite{gen_exp_by_reduct}).
+\begin{example} \Hfour{} holds in the following settings: \begin{enumerate}[(i)] \item The theory $\TKvs$ with the vector space $(\VV, +, 0, (\lambda \cdot)_{\lambda \in K})$ being the entire structure satisfies \Hfour{}.
+This follows easily from quantifier elimination. \item Any complete and model-complete o-minimal theory $T$ extending the theory of divisible ordered abelian groups, with $(\VV, +, 0, (q \cdot)_{q \in \QQ})$ being a subinterval of the line (but not necessarily a subgroup) and continuous operations, satisfies \Hfour{} if and only if there is no infinite definable family of germs of $(\VV, +, 0, (q \cdot)_{q \in \QQ})$-endomorphisms at $0_\VV$; combine Theorem 2.4 and Lemma 2.9 in \cite{Blo23}. \item Any complete and model-complete o-minimal expansion of $\RCF{}$ with $(\VV, +, 0, (q \cdot)_{q \in \QQ})$ given by $(R_{>0}, \cdot, 1, (x \mapsto x^q)_{q\in \QQ})$ satisfies \Hfour{} if and only if no partial exponential function is definable.
+This is a special case of (ii); see the proof of Theorem A in \cite{Blo23}. \item Let $\FF_q$ be a finite field with $q = p^r$.
+If $T$ expands the theory of an $\FF_q$-vector space and $\VV$ is that vector space, then $T$ satisfies \Hfour{} if and only if it eliminates $\exists^\infty$; see the proof of Theorem 5.2 in \cite{dEl21b}.